JVMedes/VotingSystemRecreation/README.md

     (like what it used to).

         The goal is to make a functioning application that can retrieve and store data to the Microsoft Access.
-There there should only be dummy data for testing and will not use any personal data.
+There should only be dummy data for testing and will not use any personal data.